Nigerians win UK court OK to sue Shell over oil spills | Headlines

 Nigerians win UK court OK to sue Shell over oil spills

+Senior judges said there was an arguable case that UK-domiciled Shell, one of the world's biggest energy companies, is responsible, in the latest test of whether multinationals can be held to account for the acts of overseas subsidiaries.
+Represented by law firm Leigh Day, the group of Nigerians have argued that the parent company Shell owed them a duty of care because it either had significant control of, and was responsible for, its subsidiary SPDC.
+Shell countered that the court had no jurisdiction to try the claims.

+"(The ruling) also represents a watershed moment in the accountability of multinational companies.
+Increasingly impoverished communities are seeking to hold powerful corporate actors to account and this judgment will significantly increase their ability to do so," Daniel Leader, partner at Leigh Day, said.
+"UK common law is also used in countries like Canada, Australia and New Zealand so this is a very helpful precedent."

-The ruling comes almost two years after a seminal ruling by the Supreme Court in a case involving mining company Vedanta.
+The decision comes almost two years after a seminal ruling by the Supreme Court in a case involving mining firm Vedanta.
 The judgment allowed nearly 2,000 Zambian villagers to sue Vedanta in England for alleged pollution in Africa.
 That move was seen as a victory for rural communities seeking to hold parent companies accountable for environmental disasters.
 Vedanta ultimately settled out of court in January.

-Nigeria's Ogale and Bille communities allege their lives and health have suffered because repeated oil spills have contaminated the land, swamps, groundwater and waterways and that there has been no adequate cleaning or remediation.
-Represented by law firm Leigh Day, they argued that Shell owed them a duty of care because it either had significant control of, and was responsible for, its subsidiary SPDC.
-Shell countered that the court had no jurisdiction to try the claims.

 A Shell spokesman said the decision was disappointing.
 "Regardless of the cause of a spill, SPDC cleans up and remediates.
 It also works hard to prevent these sabotage spills, by using technology, increasing surveillance and by promoting alternative livelihoods for those who might damage pipes and equipment," Shell said.